Work management December 5, 2024 17 MIN READ

 For example, a website redesign project might need a UX designer with wireframing skills, a full-stack developer proficient in JavaScript, and a project manager.

-From here, Scoro automatically creates a project team based on the roles or team members listed in the quote.
-The quoted hours are automatically converted into tentative bookings.
+After you save the quote, click “Create project” in the project details view.
+Scoro automatically creates a project team based on the roles or team members listed in the quote.

 • Green bars represent the overall utilization percentage for each team member or role across all projects.